Registered Nurse Jobs at Centra Health with Visa Sponsorship

 Does Centra Health sponsor H-1B visas for Registered Nurses?

-Centra Health does not typically use H-1B sponsorship for Registered Nurse roles.
+Centra Health does not typically use H-1B visa sponsorship for Registered Nurse roles.
 RN positions are generally classified under Standard Occupational Classification codes that do not consistently meet the H-1B specialty occupation requirement, which demands a minimum of a bachelor's degree in a specific field as standard for entry.
-Most internationally trained nurses at Centra Health pursue EB-3 immigrant visa sponsorship or TN status instead.
+Most internationally trained nurses at Centra Health pursue EB-3 immigrant visa sponsorship or TN visa status instead.

 Which visa types does Centra Health commonly use for Registered Nurses?

 Centra Health sponsors Registered Nurses through EB-2 and EB-3 employment-based immigrant visas, which are the most common paths for international nurses seeking permanent U.S. work authorization.
-For nonimmigrant options, the company supports F-1 OPT and CPT for nursing graduates completing U.S. programs, TN visas for Canadian and Mexican RNs, and J-1 exchange visitor status in select clinical training arrangements.
+For nonimmigrant options, the company supports F-1 OPT and CPT for nursing graduates completing U.S. programs, TN visas for Canadian and Mexican RNs, and J-1 visa exchange visitor status in select clinical training arrangements.

 How do I apply for Registered Nurse jobs at Centra Health?